 Simple 30 Minute 7UP Biscuit Recipe

-You might be asking, what’s so special about these biscuits.
+You might be asking, what’s so special about Sprite biscuits.
 While the soda gives them a different texture, they are baked in a layer of melted butter, like swim biscuits.
 This adds flavor but also makes the sides and bottom a little crispy.

 I didn’t grow up with 7 UP biscuits, we were a traditional buttermilk biscuit family so I had to do a lot of experimenting with this recipe to get it just right.
 I did not want to use Bisquick which is what the original recipe calls for.

 My gang was not complaining with all the batches I made!
-The dough will be sticky but you should still be able to handle it without getting it all over your hands.
+The dough will be sticky but you should still be able to handle it without getting it all over your fingers.
 If not, add a little more flour.

 - Butter – you’ll need cold and melted.
 The cold is needed for the dough and the melted to put in the pan before baking.